Search by Provider Name

 HOSEA YOUTH SERVICES

-Provides meals, clothing, laundry, personal hygiene items, showers, job training classes, mentoring programs, referrals to other resources, and access to telephone services.
+Provides meals, clothing, laundry, personal hygiene items, showers, job training classes, mentoring programs, referrals to other resources, and access to telephone and computer services.
+For the winter season, offering tents, sleeping bags, and blankets.

 834 Monroe Street